rutvishah22/Handwritten-Digit-Recognizer/README.md

 ### 🚀 How It Works
 1. The model was trained on the **MNIST dataset** in Kaggle.
-2. Once trained, the model was saved as a `.h5` file and used here for prediction.
+2. Once trained, the model was saved as a `.keras` file and used here for prediction.
 3. The app uses **Streamlit** for the UI and **streamlit-drawable-canvas** for the drawing area.

 ---